How does our school day look?

 All children will be on the playground or playing field together; older children will act as play leaders to ensure everyone is included in a game.
 There will also be the opportunity for a health snack.
 The EYFS will have a separate outdoor area and break time to begin with.

 In the EYFS this will be based on the EYFS framework.
 There will be daily oral counting and children will experience numbers through concrete experiences and pictorial representations.

 In the other year groups this will include work based on the National Curriculum; 70% of which is around number, calculation and fractions.
 Children will be taught to master concepts before moving on.
 There will be lots of problem solving, creative thinking and 'number talks'.

 Meals will be provided by H3CS.
 There will be a strong SLT presence and support for reluctant and slow eaters.
 There will be the same provision outside as at break time with TAs and play leaders.

-This will cover the remainder of the curriculum.
+Our afternoons are used to teach the remainder of the curriculum.
 Humanities, art and DT are taught in half-termly 'blocks.'
 Computing, PE and RE will be taught as discrete subjects and the modern foreign language will be French.
 At St. Peter's, we have Science Weeks every half term.
 Children will develop knowledge and skills in a range of contexts and teachers will plan in opportunities to develop core skills such as teamwork, communication and problem solving.

 This is a daily opportunity for children to engage in quality meta-cognition, reflect on their learning, engage in philosophy for children or pay attention to our mental health.
 We do a range of things in this time such as (but not limited to): chess, yoga, talk assemblies, mindfulness art.

 A Teacher or Teaching Assistant will stand at the classroom door to make sure your child reaches you safely.